Scientific & Research Ethics & Literacy High School Institute

 A deposit of $100 is required at the time of applying.
 Applications will not be considered if the deposit is not paid by the May 1 deadline.
 The remaining balance is due by June 1.
 Late applications will only be considered if space is available.

 The Camp Director will review all applications after the May 1 deadline and determine which students will be accepted.
 Acceptance/non-acceptance notifications will be provide to applicants by the middle of May via email.
-If you require an earlier decision, please contact the Office of Summer Programs at email@example.com.
+If you require an earlier decision, please contact the Office of Summer Programs via email.

 Once final decisions have been made, accepted campers will receive notification of acceptance along with information and dates on what is required for attendance.
-Questions can be directed to the Office of Summer Programs, 607-871-2612 or via email to firstname.lastname@example.org.
+Questions can be directed to the Office of Summer Programs, 607-871-2612 or via email.

 Refunds, less the $100 non-refundable deposit, will be made for cancellations received by June 1.
 A 50% refund will be made for cancellations received June 2-10.
 There will be no refunds for cancellations made after June 10.